90’s Summer

 Everything is aimed at embodiment, community, wonder, and renewal.

 This isn’t about legalistically trying to prove ourselves through denial and self-discipline.
 It’s about regaining lost ground around an embodied way of life.
 We’re not trying to be perfect - we’re trying to be present.
 Babylon keeps us distracted, hurried, entertained, and isolated.
 So we’re practicing a quiet rebellion: shared meals, shared tables, shared experiences.
 Time spent outside and time spent with the Lord.
 Working, creating, and cultivating with our hands.
+Lastly, give your brain the gift of “destimulation” and don’t be afraid to embrace the lost art of being bored.

 A Book Rec.